 While each administrator of the University is responsible for ensuring that individuals are afforded equal opportunity, as promulgated by President Faust in her Reaffirmation, through its Equal Opportunity Compliance Programs (EOCP) function, the Office of the Assistant to the President for Institutional Diversity and Equity has overall responsibility for the oversight, direction, and management of Harvard University’s Equal Employment Opportunity, Affirmative Action and Nondiscrimination policies.
 The Office is charged with ensuring that Harvard University selects and promotes staff and faculty without discriminating against individuals on the basis of race, color, sex, sexual orientation, pregnancy and pregnancy related conditions, gender identity, religion, creed, national origin, age, disability, veteran status, military service, genetic information, or other protected status unrelated to job requirements.
 The Director of Equal Opportunity Programs/University Compliance Officer works with stakeholders across the University’s various Schools and administrative units to ensure that good-faith efforts are undertaken wherever and whenever there is underutilization in the University’s workforce, and monitors personnel activities for compliance with University policies and nondiscrimination laws.

-Under the aegis of the University Chief Diversity Officer and Special Assistant to the President, in compliance with federal law, the Director of Equal Opportunity Programs/University Compliance Officer directs the publishing of the University's Affirmative Action Program (AAP), oversees its implementation, and administers University policies concerning equal employment opportunity and affirmative action (EEO/AA).
-This federally required document covers the University's EEO/AA efforts including specific policies and programs of Harvard Schools and administrative units.
-The Office undertakes various internal audit and monitoring procedures to assure the successful implementation of the AAP, and serves as the University's liaison with the federal government in matters related to contract compliance and equal employment opportunity, including - but not limited to - recruitment, hiring, promotion, training, benefits, compensation, transfers, terminations, layoffs, return from layoffs, and grievance/problem solving procedures.
+Under the aegis of the University Chief Diversity Officer and Special Assistant to the President, in compliance with federal law, the Director of Equal Opportunity Programs/University Compliance Officer directs the publishing of the University's Affirmative Action Programs (AAPs), oversees their implementation, and administers University policies concerning equal employment opportunity and affirmative action (EEO/AA).
+These federally required documents cover the EEO/AA efforts including specific policies and programs of Harvard's Schools and administrative units.
+The Office undertakes vigorous internal audit and monitoring procedures to assure the successful implementation of the AAPs, and serves as the University's liaison with the federal government in matters related to contract compliance and equal employment opportunity, including - but not limited to - recruitment, hiring, promotion, training, benefits, compensation, transfers, terminations, layoffs, return from layoffs, and grievance/problem solving procedures.